Ten Juicy Tips for Checking Your Internet Speed

 8. Checking your VPN

 If you're serious about security, you may have a VPN - Virtual Private Network.
 This is a great way to protect your privacy online as it blocks your IP address an browsing history, but it can slow down your internet speed.
 This is especially true for free VPNs.
-You can choose to pay for a VPN that doesn't impact your NBN speed, or turn off your VPN at non-critial times.
+You can choose to pay for a VPN that doesn't impact your NBN speed, or turn off your VPN at non-critical times.

 9. NBN outages

 When the NBN has a network fault or are upgrading or working on services in your area, you're likely to experience slow speeds or even outages.
-At Tangerine, we advise our customers of any planned outages in their areas prior to them occuring, but sometimes there are unplanned outages.
+At Tangerine, we advise our customers of any planned outages in their areas prior to them occurring, but sometimes there are unplanned outages.
 However, if you're experiencing unexplained difficulties, contact our customer service team.
 It helps if you have your modem make, model and MAC address available for our team to log with NBN for investigation.